 Because of the concept of brain plasticity, we know the brain can continue to grow as we age.

 The key question for many of us is how do we make that happen?

 Growing Your Grey Matter

 One research study at the University of Hamburg on medical students demonstrated this growth of grey matter.
-In this study, the grey matter in the students’ brains grew in size over a six week period that coincided with studying for final exams.
-Their brains actually grew in size!
+In this study, the grey matter in the students’ brains grew over a six-week period that coincided with studying for final exams.
+Their brains grew in size!

-This doesn’t mean you have to study medicine to get a big brain.
+This does not mean you have to study medicine to get a big brain.
 What it does show is that learning new material is a positive step for brain health.